Sai9686/My-project/README.md

 # My projects
 This includes projects from Tableau, SQL, Power BI, Excel and Python.
-Take you pick!
+Take your pick!